Skip to content

 """

-Merges arguments around isolated '=' in a list of strings, handling three cases:
+Merges arguments around isolated '=' in a list of strings and joins fragments with brackets.

 Args:

-args (List[str]): A list of strings where each element represents an argument.
+args (List[str]): A list of strings where each element represents an argument or fragment.

 Returns:

-(List[str]): A list of strings where the arguments around isolated '=' are merged.
+List[str]: A list of strings where the arguments around isolated '=' are merged and fragments with brackets are joined.

 Examples: